Autopremo/internal-addon/README.md

 - Remember to disable or remove any locally loaded add-ons that you no longer need to keep your browser clean and avoid potential conflicts or performance issues.

 - For further information or detailed documentation, refer to the official Chrome Extension Developer documentation available at https://developer.chrome.com/docs/extensions/.

+Open the content.js file in a text editor.

+Scroll down to the section labeled "Step 1: Set your preferred keybindings and output texts here."

+To add a combination keybinding, locate the example combination keybinding:

+javascript
+Copy code
+{ keys: ['Control', '.'], text: 'Hello, World!', type: 'combination' }, Copy and paste this line to add more combination keybindings.
+Modify the keys array with the desired key combination and add the associated text.
+For example:

+javascript
+Copy code
+{ keys: ['Alt', 'KeyA'], text: 'Inserting text with Alt + A', type: 'combination' }, You can add as many combination keybindings as you need by following this pattern.

+To add a sequence keybinding, locate the example sequence keybinding:

+javascript
+Copy code
+{ keys: ['Alt', '2', '2', '1'], text: '-', type: 'sequence' },
+Copy and paste this line to add more sequence keybindings.
+Modify the keys array with the desired key sequence and add the associated text.
+For example:

+javascript
+Copy code
+{ keys: ['Shift', 'KeyS'], text: 'Inserting text with Shift + S', type: 'sequence' }, You can add as many sequence keybindings as you need by following this pattern.

+Once you have added your desired keybindings, save the content.js file.

+To use the updated keybindings, you need to reload the extension in your browser.
+You can do this by going to the Extensions or Add-ons page in your browser settings, finding the extension associated with the content.js file, and clicking the reload or refresh button.